 320,000 yen--Shipping Included.

 Kyoto’s Morino Taimei(b.1934) is one of Japan’s most celebrated ceramic artists domestically and internationally.
 One of his signature glaze schemes is seen on this blue and gold work.
 His works are in public and private collections worldwide.
 In perfect condition, 25cm.tallx14.1,… More

 Those who have followed RYYG know our admiration for the late Furutani Michio(1946-2000).
-With that said here is the largest Furutani henko we’ve ever handled by far, it’s 55cm.tallx62cm.acrossx14c.deep, there are firing cracks and repairs that only add character as such a work was… More
+With that said here is the largest Furutani henko we’ve ever handled by far, it’s 55cm.tallx62cm.acrossx14c.deep, there are kintsugi repairs that only add character as such a work was blasted by… More

 Here is a rare firing of a Shigaraki tokkuri by the late, great Tsuji Seimei (1927-2008).
 It has exhibition stickers on the base, so was a favored piece to exhibit; full ripe form.
 In perfect condition, 14,2cm.tallx10.5cm. wide, signed on base.